“Op shops are my happy place, my home away from home!” – The Op Shop Girl

 We generally have a number of lamps and succulents in interesting planters for sale.
 We currently have tea towel cushions and stools.
 We also have decorative bunting made from old books.

-I then asked what else we needed to know about the Mustard Tree.
 All that we do at The Mustard Tree, including our Upcycled range is to help raise funds so that we can help people in the community.

 The Mustard Tree is part of Lilydale Baptist Church and as a church we want to show God’s love as we care and provide for physical, emotional and spiritual needs of the hundreds of people who come into the shop every week.